uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 str(mpg)
 ```

-Do you think that cars with big engines use fuel less efficiently than
+Do you think that big engines use fuel more efficiently than small
-cars with small engines?
+engines?

 We can focus on two variables: